 Other pages you may like :

-Northumbria Ringing Group are using their £1,000 Community Heritage Fund award to help conserve and promote Redesdale’s bird populations.
+Northumbria Ringing Group used their £1,000 Community Heritage Fund award to help conserve and promote Redesdale’s bird populations.

-People will be taking part in making nest boxes to distribute throughout Redesdale.
-The focus is Barn and Tawny Owls, but the project will also help Swifts, Tits and Flycatchers, and Northumbria Ringing Group will monitor the nest box success.
+People took part in making nest boxes to distribute throughout Redesdale.
+The focus is Barn and Tawny Owls, but the project will also help Swifts, Tits and Flycatchers, and once installed the Northumbria Ringing Group will continue to monitor the nest boxes success.
 “Owls are a part of our wildlife heritage and particularly appeal to children.
 Nest boxes create a secure nest site, so will increase breeding opportunities and the public events will boost interest in bird conservation.” – Bryan Galloway, Northumbria Ringing Group

 Find out more about the Northumbria Ringing Group’s project below.